 We don’t know when the Lord will return but we do know that He will.
 Only God the Father knows and He’s not telling.
 Therefore, we should always be expecting that today could be the day.

 Matthew 24:36 “But about that day or hour (of Christ’s return) no one knows, not even the angels in heaven, nor the Son, but only the Father.”

 If we are not longing for the return of Christ then there is a relationship problem.
 If we don’t know Jesus, we won’t be excited about His return.
 If we don’t spend time with Him we don’t know Him.
 If we’ve never met Him, we definitely don’t know Him.

 Autumn was waiting for and expecting my husband’s return because she has experienced him and she knows she can trust him; he had proven himself to be reliable and trustworthy.
 She knew He was coming back the same way he left.

-Isaiah 26:8-9 Yes, Lord, walking in the way of Your laws, we wait for you; Your name and renown are the desire of our hearts.
+Isaiah 26:8-9a Yes, Lord, walking in the way of Your laws, we wait for you; Your name and renown are the desire of our hearts.
 My soul yearns for You in the night; in the morning my spirit longs for You.
-When Your judgments come upon the earth, the people of the world learn righteousness.

 If Autumn did not know my husband she would not be happy to see him coming toward her from the woods.
 He would be a stranger to her.
 She would be afraid of him.